Donald Mitchell (American football)

-Donald Roosevelt Mitchell (born December 14, 1976 in Beaumont, Texas) is a former American football cornerback in the National Football League for the Tennessee Titans and Dallas Cowboys.
-He played college football at Southern Methodist University.
+Donald Roosevelt Mitchell (born December 14, 1976) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Tennessee Titans and Dallas Cowboys.
+He played college football for the SMU Mustangs.

-Early years
+Early life

 Mitchell attended Beaumont Central High School.
 He played cornerback and was an All-District selection as a senior.
 He also practiced track and baseball.

 He accepted a football scholarship from Southern Methodist University.
 As a sophomore, he started 6 games at cornerback.
 As a junior, he became a regular starter at cornerback, collecting 45 tackles and 3 interceptions.

 As a senior, he registered 74 tackles, 16 passes defensed, 3 interceptions and 2 forced fumbles.
 He had 13 tackles against the University of Mississippi.
 He finished his college career after starting 26 out of 41 games, while making 160 tackles, 6 interceptions, 2 fumble recoveries and 4 forced fumbles.

 Professional career

 Tennessee Titans

-Mitchell was selected by the Tennessee Titans in the fourth round (117th overall) of the 1999 NFL Draft.
+Mitchell was selected by the Tennessee Titans in the fourth round (117th overall) of the 1999 NFL draft.
 As a rookie, he earned the position of nickel back and appeared in all 16 games, tallying 7 tackles, one pass defensed, 19 special teams tackles (fourth on the team), one blocked kick and one returned interception for a touchdown.
 The Titans would eventually make it to Super Bowl XXXIV, where they lost to the Kurt Warner-led St. Louis Rams.

 In 2000, he suffered a torn right ACL during a practice and was placed on the injured reserve list on August 22.
 In 2001, he appeared in 12 contests, missing the final 4 games with a sprained right knee, while making 25 tackles, 4 passes defensed, 13 special teams tackles and one blocked kick.

 In 2002, he started 9 games at right cornerback in place on an injured Samari Rolle and was able to play through ankle and knee injuries.
 He posted 51 tackles, one interception, 8 passes defensed, 2 quarterback pressures, 11 special teams tackles, 3 recovered fumbles and one forced fumble.
 In February 2003, he underwent arthroscopic surgery in one of his ankles.
 During his time with the Titans he was also a core special teams player.